zhiwenh/delib/README.md

 ```
 delib.eth.options = {
-  from: null, // Leave at null to use delib.eth.accountIndex
+  from: null, // Leave at null to use delib.eth.account
   to: null, // Automatically takes on the address of the contract you're calling
   value: 0,
   gas: 0, // If gas is set at 0 or null the gas cost is estimated